 Le Jean-Moulin (22 rue Gentil, Lyon)

-Young chef Grégoire Baratier was recently awarded “Les Toques Blanches Lyonnaises 2017” amongst an impressive line-up of around 50 like-minded creative chefs and Meilleurs Ouvriers de France just in Lyon alone.
+Young chef Grégoire Baratier was awarded “Les Toques Blanches Lyonnaises 2017” amongst an impressive line-up of around 50 like-minded creative chefs and Meilleurs Ouvriers de France just in Lyon alone.
 Although he learned the ropes from local chefs such as Paul Bocuse and Anne-Sophie Pic, his cuisine bursts with his own personal style.

 Seating is limited to a cosy 40 covers so booking is essential.
 I went for the 29 euro evening menu of starter, main and dessert – although confess to